-6.1 Policy SD1 of the Local Plan - Sustainable Development - states that development proposals will be permitted where it can be demonstrated that the principles of sustainable development are satisfied and that they accord with the objectives and policies of the Local Plan.
-The statement accompanying this application demonstrates that the proposed development addresses the sustainability criteria contained in the Council's Supplementary Design Guidance.
-6.2 Moreover, the proposal would represent a sustainable form of development in that it would involve a more efficient use of a previously developed site - a third flat - rather than the previously approved scheme of two flats.
-The National Planning Policy Framework strongly promotes this approach to the planning, recognising that land is a scarce resource.
-6.3 Policy R1 - Maximising the Use of Previously Developed Land - states the Council will require development to take place on land which has been previously used or developed.
+- 6.1 Policy SD1 of the Local Plan Sustainable Development states that development proposals will be permitted where it can be demonstrated that the principles of sustainable development are satisfied and that they accord with the objectives and policies of the Local Plan.
+The statement accompanying this application demonstrates that the proposed development addresses the sustainability criteria contained in the Council's Supplementary Design Guidance. - 6.2 Moreover, the proposal would represent a sustainable form of development in that it would involve a more efficient use of a previously developed site a third flat rather than the previously approved scheme of two flats.
+The National Planning Policy Framework strongly promotes this approach to the planning, recognising that land is a scarce resource. - 6.3 Policy R1 Maximising the Use of Previously Developed Land states the Council will require development to take place on land which has been previously used or developed.
 This would be the case with this application.
-In addition, the development of the size and scale proposed is considered appropriate for the site that may reasonably be permitted on the site without causing adverse issues for the amenities of the occupiers of the surrounding flats and dwellings.
-The 'living wall' nature of the proposed third flat, set back from the edges of the approved scheme on the site, blending in with the trees and vegetation at the bottom of the rear gardens of the surrounding properties, would ensure that it would not raise any adverse visual or neighbour amenity issues.

-Policy R17 - Trees, Woodland and Hedgerows - states the Council will seek the protection and retention of existing trees where applicable.
-The 6.4 proposed development would not have any adverse impacts upon the existing surrounding trees given that it would extend no further towards them than the approved scheme on the site.
-The proposed third flat would be set away from those trees and would accordinaly, not have any adverse impacts upon them.
-DESIGN AND ACCESS STATEMENT FOR THE ERECTION OF A THIRD FLAT ON TOP OF THE TWO GRANTED FLATS
+In addition, the development of the size and scale proposed is considered appropriate for the site that may reasonably be permitted on the site without causing adverse issues for the amenities of the occupiers of the surrounding flats and dwellings. - 6.4 Policy R17 Trees, Woodland and Hedgerows states the Council will seek the protection and retention of existing trees where applicable.
+The proposed development would not have any adverse impacts upon the existing surrounding trees given that it would extend no further towards them than the approved scheme on the site.
+The proposed third flat would be set away from those trees and would accordingly, not have any adverse impacts upon them.